-During a conversation about moderating over on LinkedIn, I was asked how you avoid’ a sluggish’ webinar or online event.
+During a conversation about moderating over on LinkedIn, I was asked how you avoid’ a sluggish’ webinar or panel event.

 And it’s a good question.
-It is really easy for people to log off a webinar if it isn’t holding their attention – not like tip-toeing out of a busy conference hall.
+It is really easy for people to log off a webinar if it isn’t holding their attention.

 The best webinars and panel events are when there is a lively discussion and an engaged audience.

-Obviously, having a cracking topic and panellists is a key component, but that doesn’t guarantee your webinar or online event will go with a bang.
+Obviously, having a cracking topic and panellists is a key component, but that doesn’t guarantee your event will go with a bang.

-So what can you do to try and inject energy into your online event?
+So what can you do to try and inject energy?

 An engaged panel

 I’ve noticed over the years that the more relaxed the panellists, the better the discussion flows.
 If they are really nervous, they may talk quickly or clam up.

 There is always an element of nervousness to start with, so the quicker you can get the panellists ‘warmed up’ and into the flow the better.